LZBTH16/portfolio/docs/projects.md

 - ### Collabium | Task Management App
     ---
-    Collabium is a task management system designed to help team efficiently manage tasks.

-    It includes role-based access, statistics, and administrative controls.
+    **Associated with:** UBC Okanagan - COSC 310

+    Collabium is a full-stack web application designed to help teams manage tasks efficiently with features like secure user authentication, role-based access, task filtering, and an admin dashboard.
+Built with React, Node.js, Express, and PostgreSQL, the system supports CI/CD, task notifications, and detailed team performance tracking.

+    While working on Collabium, I contributed to backend development (login system, task filtering) and frontend features (admin user management).
+I also played a key role in organizing the team’s workflow—maintaining documentation, keeping out Kanban board up to date with relevant tasks, coordinating meetings, and helping the team stay on schedule in an unofficial scrum master capacity.

     [Learn more](https://github.com/KianShirvani/Collabium---Task-Management-Platform)